-44. In the years leading to the collapse of the Bretton Woods system

-A. it became clear that the dollar was undervalued.

-B. it became clear that the dollar was overvalued.

-A. each country established a par value for its currency in relation to the dollar.

-B. the U.S. dollar was pegged to gold at \$35 per ounce.

-C. each country was responsible for maintaining its exchange rate within 1 percent of the adopted par value by buying or selling foreign exchanges as necessary.

-46. Special Drawing Rights (SDR) are

-A. an artificial international reserve allotted to the members of the International Monetary Fund (IMF), who can then use it for transactions among themselves or with the IMF.
-B. a "portfolio" of currencies, and its value tends to be more stable than the currencies that it is comprised of.

-C. used in addition to gold and foreign exchanges, to make international payments.

-47. The Bretton Woods system ended in
+- 44. In the years leading to the collapse of the Bretton Woods system - A. it became clear that the dollar was undervalued. - B. it became clear that the dollar was overvalued. - 45.
+Under the Bretton Woods system - A. each country established a par value for its currency in relation to the dollar. - B. the U.S. dollar was pegged to gold at \$35 per ounce. - C. each country was responsible for maintaining its exchange rate within 1 percent of the adopted par value by buying or selling foreign exchanges as necessary. - D. all of the above - 46.
+Special Drawing Rights (SDR) are - A. an artificial international reserve allotted to the members of the International Monetary Fund (IMF), who can then use it for transactions among themselves or with the IMF. - B. a "portfolio" of currencies, and its value tends to be more stable than the currencies that it is comprised of. - C. used in addition to gold and foreign exchanges, to make international payments. - D. all of the above - 47.
+The Bretton Woods system ended in - A. 1945. - B. 1973. - C. 1981. - D. 2001.

-A. 1945.

-B. 1973.

-48. Since the end of the fixed exchange rate system of the Smithsonian agreement

-A. exchange rates were revalued in the Bretton Woods agreement.

-B. exchange rates have been allowed to float.

-C. the United States returned to a gold standard.

-D. the zone of monetary stability has been limited to the U.S., Canada, and Mexico.

-49. Since the SDR is a "portfolio" of currencies

-A. its value tends to be more stable than the value of any of the individual currencies included in the SDR.

-B. its value tends to be less stable than the value of any of the individual currencies included in the SDR.

-C. its value tends to be as stable as the average of the individual currencies included in the SDR.

-50. Put the following in correct date order:

-A. Jamaica Agreement, Bretton Woods Agreement, Smithsonian Agreement.

-B. Smithsonian Agreement, Bretton Woods Agreement, Jamaica Agreement.

-C. Bretton Woods Agreement, Smithsonian Agreement, Jamaica Agreement.

-D. Bretton Woods Agreement, Jamaica Agreement, Smithsonian Agreement.
+- 48. Since the end of the fixed exchange rate system of the Smithsonian agreement - A. exchange rates were revalued in the Bretton Woods agreement. - B. exchange rates have been allowed to float. - C. the United States returned to a gold standard. - D. the zone of monetary stability has been limited to the U.S., Canada, and Mexico. - 49.
+Since the SDR is a "portfolio" of currencies - A. its value tends to be more stable than the value of any of the individual currencies included in the SDR. - B. its value tends to be less stable than the value of any of the individual currencies included in the SDR. - C. its value tends to be as stable as the average of the individual currencies included in the SDR. - D. none of the above - 50.
+Put the following in correct date order: - A. Jamaica Agreement, Bretton Woods Agreement, Smithsonian Agreement. - B. Smithsonian Agreement, Bretton Woods Agreement, Jamaica Agreement. - C. Bretton Woods Agreement, Smithsonian Agreement, Jamaica Agreement. - D. Bretton Woods Agreement, Jamaica Agreement, Smithsonian Agreement.